 When a virtual room is stopped for sale (OOS), its components are still available.
 When a component room is stopped for sale (OOS), the virtual one that uses it is stopped as well.

-Virtual Rooms in Reports
+Virtual Rooms and Blocks in Occupancy Forecast

 Virtual room type blocks are reflected in two places in the Occupancy forecast: in the Blocked section of the virtual type and in the Blocked section of the component type, where they are marked as 'From Virtual Room'.

 Component room type blocks can be seen in section “Blocked” of the component room type and - if the available component rooms left are fewer than what are needed for the virtual ones, in the 'Constraint' section of the virtual type.